Our first year at Escape Studios is the same for all our undergraduate students, whether they are studying animation, games, or visual effects.

-- Photography and Composition Taught by Michael Hunter, this module explores traditional photography skills including an understanding of composition, lenses and the art of the still image.
+- Photography and Composition Taught by Michael Hunter, this mini-module explores traditional photography skills including an understanding of composition, lenses and the art of the still image.
 To read more about Photography & Composition, follow this link.

 - TRAP - Teamwork, academic writing, and presentation skills.
 This mini-module is taught by Escape Studios Dean Ian Palmer.